 The programs shown above that are asterisked (*), are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
 The programs shown above with the pound sign (#) are accredited by the Computing Accreditation Commission of ABET.

+EUROTECH

-The School of Engineering and the College of Liberal Arts and Sciences offer five-year, dual degree programs in German (Eurotech), French (Technopole France), Spanish (Engineering Spanish Program), and Chinese (AsiaTech).
+The College of Engineering and the College of Liberal Arts and Sciences offer five-year, dual degree programs in German (Eurotech), French (Technopole France), Spanish (Engineering Spanish Program), and Chinese (AsiaTech).
 The programs include courses taught in the respective languages specifically designed to include engineering content.
 During the fourth year, students study abroad, taking coursework taught in their major’s language during the first semester and complete an internship during their second semester.

-Students who wish to concentrate their elective work in a second field within the may elect a double major program.
+Students who wish to concentrate their elective work in a second field within the College of Engineering may elect a double major program.
 Students seeking to double major should consult with their assigned academic advisor, and may need to meet with multiple faculty or staff advisors to co-create a plan of study.

-The also offers Minors in Bioinformatics, Biomedical Engineering, Computer Science, Construction Engineering and Management, Electronics and Systems, Engineering Management, Environmental Engineering, Information Assurance, Information Technology, Materials Science and Engineering, Nanomaterials, and Nanotechnology.
+The College of Engineering also offers Minors in Bioinformatics, Biomedical Engineering, Computer Science, Construction Engineering and Management, Electronics and Systems, Engineering Management, Environmental Engineering, Information Assurance, Information Technology, Materials Science and Engineering, Nanomaterials, and Nanotechnology.
 Please refer to the “Minors” section of this publication for these and other relevant minor descriptions.

 Admission Requirements

 See Admission to the University section of this publication.
-All students admitted to the are required to take a math placement exam prior to attending orientation and registering for their first semester.
+All students admitted to the College of Engineering are required to take a math placement exam prior to attending orientation and registering for their first semester.
 Based on the survey results, students may be required to take additional preparatory course work that may not be counted toward graduation.
-Students not admitted into the at the time of entry to the University may apply for admission to a major through the .
+Students not admitted into the College of Engineering at the time of entry to the University may apply for admission to a major through the College of Engineering.
 Admission is competitive.
 Decisions will be based on several criteria including the applicant’s academic record, courses completed, and space availability.
-Students in the School may request a change to their major later by submitting an application to the and meeting the admission criteria for that major.
+Students in the School may request a change to their major later by submitting an application to the College of Engineering and meeting the admission criteria for that major.

 Supplementary Scholastic Standards.
-To be in good academic standing in the , students must maintain a 2.5 cumulative GPA after completing 24 or more credits.
-Students must maintain a minimum 2.3 cumulative GPA to continue in the .
-Students who fall below a 2.3 cumulative GPA after 24 credits in residence will be removed from the and moved to the Academic Center for Exploratory Students.
+To be in good academic standing in the College of Engineering, students must maintain a 2.5 cumulative GPA after completing 24 or more credits.
+Students must maintain a minimum 2.3 cumulative GPA to continue in the College of Engineering.
+Students who fall below a 2.3 cumulative GPA after 24 credits in residence will be removed from the College of Engineering and moved to the Academic Center for Exploratory Students.
 Residence means courses completed at one of the UConn campuses and does not include Early College Experience or non-degree courses.
 Students will have the opportunity to appeal this decision.
-If a student’s cumulative GPA falls between 2.3 and 2.499, they will be considered on academic probation for the .
+If a student’s cumulative GPA falls between 2.3 and 2.499, they will be considered on academic probation for the College of Engineering.
 Students on academic probation will be reduced to a 14-credit load until the cumulative GPA improves to at least 2.5.
-Students may stay in the while on academic probation with the reduced credit load.
+Students may stay in the College of Engineering while on academic probation with the reduced credit load.

 Scholarships.
-The offers academic merit based scholarships to first-year and continuing students.
+The College of Engineering offers academic merit based scholarships to first-year and continuing students.
 The University offers merit based scholarships to eligible incoming first-year students.